Twitter to restrict user content in some countries

 By Gerry Shih

-SAN FRANCISCO Twitter announced Thursday that it would begin restricting Tweets in specific countries, renewing questions about how the social media platform will handle issues of free speech as it rapidly expands its global user base.
+SAN FRANCISCO, Jan 26 Twitter announced Thursday that it would begin restricting Tweets in specific countries, renewing questions about how the social media platform will handle issues of free speech as it rapidly expands its global user base.

 Until now, Twitter had to remove a Tweet from its global network if it received a takedown request from a government.
 But the company said in a blog post published Thursday that it now has the ability to selectively block a Tweet from appearing to users in one country.